osirislab/CSAW-CTF-2020-Quals/web/whistleblow/README.md

 ```
 Hey Fellow Coworker,

 Heard you were coming into the Sacremento office today.
-I have some sensitive information for you to read out about company stored at <hash> once you are settled in.
-Make sure your a valid user!
+I have some sensitive information for you to read out about company stored at ad586b62e3b5921bd86fe2efa4919208 once you are settled in.
+Make sure you're a valid user!
 Don't read it all yet since they might be watching.
 Be sure to read it once you are back in Columbus.

 Act quickly!
-All of this stuff disappears on September 15th, 2020 at 5:32AM EST.
+All of this stuff (should have) disappear 5 hours from 2:06:39 on Sunday, August 30th 2020.

-Totally Loyal Coworker
+- Totally Loyal Coworker
 ```